lazycuh/angular-notification/README.md

   static readonly DEFAULT_AUTO_CLOSE_MS = 30000;

   /**
-   * Set the number of milliseconds to be applied globally to all notifications created in the future
+   * Set the number of milliseconds to be applied globally to all notifications created
-   * after which they are automatically closed.
+   * in the future after which they are automatically closed.
-   *
-   * @param theme The new theme to be used as the default.
    */
   static setGlobalAutoCloseMs(autoCloseMs: number): void;